raineydavid/book-nextjs/content/pages/index.md

   - type: hero_section
     title: One Week To Certification
     subtitle: Your guided pathway to get your certificate in 5 days
-    content: |-
+    content: >
-      This book is your go-to guide for all marketing channels.
-Learn how to create effective landing pages, compelling ads, creative copywriting and converting marketing materials for any business.
+      This course is your go-to guide to get AWS Cloud Practitioner Ready in One Week.
+Learn how to

+      create effective landing pages, compelling ads, creative copywriting and

+      converting marketing materials for any business.

+      You will learn about AWS Cloud concepts, AWS services, security, architecture, pricing, and support to build your AWS Cloud knowledge.
+This course also helps you prepare for the AWS Certified Cloud Practitioner exam.
     actions:
       - label: Get the book
         url: /pricing